GSA/piv-guides/pages/locally-trusted-ocsp.md

 	net stop certsvc
 	net start certsvc

-If this CA is dedicated to issuing OCSP Responder certificates, you may also wish to disable the CDP and AIA extensions inside the Certification Authority MMC Snap-In.
-Simply uncheck the "Include in the CDP/AIA extension of issued certificates" boxes for each URL in the Extensions tab.
-These extensions are not needed by the OCSP clients and removal improves efficiency.
+If the new CA is dedicated to issuing OCSP Responder certificates, you may want to disable the **CDP** and **AIA** extensions inside the **Certification Authority MMC snap-in** to improve efficiency. <!--Efficiency related to what?-->If so, simply uncheck the checkboxes for the **"Include in the CDP/AIA extension of issued certificates"** for each URL in the **Extensions** tab.
+(These extensions are not needed by the OCSP Clients.)